deepchecks/deepchecks/docs/source/user-guide/nlp/nlp_metadata.rst

 =================

 Metadata is any additional information about the texts, that can be used to better understand the data and the model's behavior.
-As opposed to the unstructured text, metadata is structured, and is expected to be a pandas DataFrame.
+In contrast to unstructured text, metadata is structured, and is expected to be a pandas DataFrame.
 Metadata can be anything - from the source of the data, the timestamp of its creation, to the age of the author, and any other information that is given about the text.